Why Women Pursue Breast Augmentation Surgery

 The Breast Implant Procedure

-Breast augmentation surgery with breast implants is an outpatient procedure, performed under general anesthesia.
-After Dr. Bohley makes the chosen incision pattern, he creates an implant pocket either under or over the chest muscle, as mentioned earlier.
+Breast augmentation surgery with breast implants is an outpatient procedure, performed under general anesthesia at an accredited surgery center.
+After Dr. Bohley makes the chosen incision pattern, he creates an implant pocket either under or over the chest wall muscle, as mentioned earlier.
 He inserts the breast implant through the incision, carefully positioning it in the implant pocket.
-Once he is satisfied with the size, shape, and symmetrical nature of the breast implants, he closes the incisions with sutures.
+Once he is satisfied with the size, shape, and symmetrical nature of the breast implants, he closes the breast augmentation incisions with sutures.

 Dr. Bohley dresses the treatment area in soft bandages and an overlying surgical bra, which patients must keep in place for several weeks as directed, to provide additional support and minimize swelling while the area heals.